 - Paper Structure

-- The paper commences with an introduction of the successful financial planning framework.
-It then covers various topics required for the construction of a comprehensive financial plan, including the identification of personal financial position and goals, tax-friendly financial planning, use and cost of credit, estate planning, insurance, savings and investments considerations and superannuation.
+The paper commences with an introduction to the history and the time value of money.
+It then covers various topics required for the construction of a comprehensive financial plan, including the identification of personal financial position and goals, tax-friendly financial planning, use and cost of credit, estate planning, insurance, savings and investments considerations and superannuation/Kiwisaver.

 - Teaching Arrangements

 - There are no prescribed textbooks for this paper.

 - View the course outline for FINC 204